dougrich/go-bucketfs/README.md

-# template-go-pkg
+# go-bucketfs

-This is a template for quickly scaffolding a new golang package
+go-bucketfs is a go package